-A term commonly used in service and call center context, referring to users of the service that answer to → Customer calls.
+A term commonly used in service and call center context, referring to professionalized Users answering to very specific targeted customer calls.

-The term "Caller" generally applies to someone externally calling (inbound) to the → Service, which triggers the gathering of → KPI metrics inside of a → Session.
+The term "Caller" generally applies to someone externally calling (inbound) the service, which triggers the gathering of KPI metrics inside of a session.

 Establishes the means to connect Nimbus data sources to other systems, either to retrieve or store data.

-A ruleset / requirement set of → Skills required that a Nimbus user must fulfill in order to receive a → Task.
+A ruleset/requirement set of Skills and Responsibilities that a Nimbus user must have/fulfill in order to receive a Task.